Community Energy & Emissions Plan

 Climate Action Now

-We are developing a new Climate Crisis Action Strategy to reduce our carbon pollution and improve the community's resilience to climate change impacts.
+We are developing a new Climate Change Action Strategy to reduce our carbon pollution and improve the community's resilience to climate change impacts.
 The strategy will outline the City’s plan to meet bold targets, set by Surrey City Council in 2020, to reduce carbon pollution – also known as greenhouse gas (GHG) emissions – to net zero community wide and absolute zero corporate emissions before 2050.
-Once finalized and adopted, the Climate Crisis Action Strategy will replace the Community Energy & Emissions Plan in guiding our work on reducing Surrey's community GHG emissions.
+Once finalized and adopted, the Climate Change Action Strategy will replace the Community Energy & Emissions Plan in guiding our work on reducing Surrey's community GHG emissions.

 Community Energy & Emissions Plan